data-brain-mind/tutorials/_pages/about.md

 ## Contact

-For Blogposts Track questions or technical issues, [Open a GitHub issue](https://github.com/data-brain-mind/blogpost-track/issues)  or email us at <a href="mailto:data-brain-mind@googlegroups.com">data‑brain‑mind@googlegroups.com</a>.
+For Blogposts Track questions or technical issues, email <a href="mailto:mhs.bastankhah@princeton.edu">mhs.bastankhah@princeton.edu</a>.
+For general questions about the workshop email us at <a href="mailto:data-brain-mind@googlegroups.com">data‑brain‑mind@googlegroups.com</a>.

 ---